-ads_management permission, as well as our Platform Policy, and verified that your app uses data in an approved manner.
-Your app is now ready for public release, so you begin the App Review process.
+After reading the access level and permissions descriptions, as well as our Platform Policy, and confirming that your app uses data in an approved manner, you begin the App Review process so you can take your app Live.

 Now you describe how your app will use the data to which you are requesting access.
-Scroll down to the Current Submission section.
-In the ads_management section, click Edit Details.
+You start with the

 After you agree to our permission and feature usage guidelines, you provide a general description of what your app does, then explain how the